 instruct me to make.
 Jesus is worth it.
 Amen.

-People wiser than us take opposite sides in
+People smarter than us take opposite sides in

 this matter.
-Both cannot be right.
+Obviously both cannot be right.
 It would be

 good to study

 pertinent Bible verses yourself and make your